JeroldGomez/coronavirus-data-exploration/README.md

 4. Daily Death Count Trends: An area chart depicting the daily count of COVID-19 deaths over time, helping us identify trends, spikes, and patterns in mortality rates.
    ![Screenshot (262)](https://github.com/JeroldGomez/Coronavirus-Data-Exploration/assets/106787297/8f4d7c7a-960c-4ef0-bfbd-c9665db084d7)

+   In the current visualization, the cumulative deaths bar at the top-right corner uses a color gradient where higher death counts are represented with more intense red.
+However, the line chart below does not reflect this color encoding.
+Even during peak death counts,       the line chart remains gray, which may cause confusion and reduce the effectiveness of the visual representation.

+   This issue will be addressed in future updates to ensure consistent color usage across all elements of the visualization.

 ## Tableau Dashboard